ACLU of Nevada Staff

 Tamika Shauntee is a native Nevadan.
 She was born and raised in Las Vegas and received her Bachelor’s degree in Criminal Justice from the University of Nevada, Reno.
 She also attended graduate school at UNLV.
 She has worked with many well-known law firms in the state of Nevada including McDonald Carano Wilson and Beckley Singleton, Chtd.
 Tamika wanted the opportunity to work for a non-profit organization and felt that the ACLU was the best fit, because of her longstanding and deep-seated commitment to civil liberties and civil rights.
 Tamika resided in France when she was younger and speaks fluent French.
 She enjoys traveling and learning about new cultures and educating her son about the wonderful world around him.

-Angela Francis, Outreach Coordinator
+Jennifer Rey, Outreach Coordinator

 Tim Prentiss, Administrative Assistant